wawakaka/BasicFrameworkProject/README.md

 =====================

-Base framework for creating Android application with MVPC architecture.
+Base framework for creating Android application with X architecture.
 Using Kotlin, Rx, Retrofit and Kotlin Koin.

 To try this project you need to get api key from https://openweathermap.org/